espressif/esp-faq/docs/en/software-framework/peripherals.rst

 How is the accuracy of ESP8266 ADC?
 ----------------------------------------------------------

-  - The ESP8266 ADC is 10 bit, and its theoretical accuracy is 2 :sup:`10` = 1024.
+  - The ESP8266 ADC is 10 bits, and its theoretical accuracy is 2 :sup:`10` = 1024.
   - After connected to a router, the ESP8266 will enter Modem-sleep mode from STA mode, causing the change of the reference value inside the chip.
 Therefore, the ADC could measure the data change.
-  - If you expect an accurate result, please read the ADC value using function system_adc_fast_read after turning off Wi-Fi.
+  - If you expect an accurate result, please read the ADC value using function ``system_adc_fast_read`` after turning off Wi-Fi.

 --------------